marcusgsta/search_engine/README.md

 venv36
 python3 server.py
 ```
-### The application runs in the browser on localhost:5000
+### The application runs in the browser on
+localhost:5000/nr_of_iterations
+for example localhost:5000/4

+### OR without manually setting number of iterations:
+localhost:5000/